AFFECTIVE AR

 CLUSTERS

 Kinetic installation.
 Materials: fabric, wood, electronics, pla.
 Size: 7ft x 3ftx 2ft & 6ft x 3ftx 2ft.
-The sculpture connects to wifi to geolocate its position and gather air pollution data.
+The robots connect to wifi to geolocate its position and gather air pollution data.
 According to how clean the air is, it’s movements alter.

 METAMORPHOSIS